-Sarah Collister has been an English educator for over 8 years.
-Her love of literature and creative writing inspired her to pursue a Bachelor of English Education at New York University.
+Sarah has been an English educator for over eight years.
+Her love of literature and creative writing inspired her to pursue a Bachelor of Science in English education at New York University.
 While she was inspired by the vibrant literary culture that she encountered at NYU, she was disheartened by the state of modern education, which placed so much emphasis on individual experience over the wisdom of history and tradition.
-In her second year of teaching in the NYC public school system, she met her now-husband, Clinton, at a wedding.
-He had a passion for classical Christian education, and when he described it to her, she felt it embodied the ideal of how she had envisioned the English classroom.
-Soon after they married, they both got jobs teaching the humanities at Bloomfield Christian School in metro Detroit, MI.
-For three years, Sarah enjoyed teaching 7-12th grade literature and writing courses, coordinating the school Speech Meet, teaching research for Senior Thesis, and serving as an advisor for the literary club, the Samuel Johnson Society.
-At the encouragement of her headmaster, Sarah started a Masters in Classical Christian Studies at New Saint Andrews College, which she will complete in 2021.
+In her second year of teaching in the NYC public school system, she met her now-husband, Clinton, who had a passion for classical Christian education, and when he described it to her, she felt it embodied the ideal of how she had envisioned the English classroom.

 For three years, Sarah enjoyed teaching 7th–12th grade literature and writing courses at Bloomfield Christian School in Detroit, MI.
 There she also coordinated the school Speech Meet, taught research for Senior Thesis and served as an advisor for the literary club, the Samuel Johnson Society.
 During this time, Sarah completed a masters in classical Christian studies at New Saint Andrews College.